Make your own white clover tea this spring & summer!

 8. ENJOY

-Enjoy cold or as a hot tea… If you prefer a hot tea, skip step #7 and pour the tea straight from the stove into a tea cup 🙂
+Enjoy cold or as an herbal hot tea… If you prefer a hot tea, skip step #7 and pour the tea straight from the stove into a tea cup 🙂

 Pin ‘White Clover Tea with Mint and Honey’ for Later!